ellaliza/ai-ml-journey/README.md

     ### Day 4 - 20th October 2025
     - I included categorical columns in my model by converting to numbers
     - I practiced one hot encoding

+    ### Day 5 - 21st October 2025
+    - I learnt about feature scaling.
+    - I learnt about creating test sets and training sets.
+    - I learnt a general strategy to apply to any ML problem.